wnwoghd22/ChatBot/README.md

 # ChatBot
- First Assignment of A.I & NLP, Bettina Harriehausen-mühlbauer
+ First Assignment of A.I & NLP, Bettina Harriehausen-Mühlbauer